Wikipedia

 Purpose of Face Bleaching

-• Reducing the appearance of dark spots, sun tanning, and hyperpigmentation
+• Reduce the appearance of dark spots and mild hyperpigmentation

 Steps for Safe Face Bleaching

-Apply a small amount of mixed bleach to a discreet area (e.g., forearm).
+• Apply a small amount of the prepared bleach to a discreet area such as the forearm or behind the ear

 5. Processing Time